IS492-SP26/team-project-ai-streamer/README.md

 - Guardrail & saftey layer: A real-time moderation layer that evaluates the AI’s generated text for toxicity, NSFW content, political sensitivity, or persona drift, and automatically rewrites or blocks unsafe output.
 Goal: To create a plug-in SDK + small web console that any AI VTuber or LLM agent system (Unity/Python pipelines) can connect to via a simple API .

+## Problem statement and why it matters

+## Target users and core tasks

+## Competitive landscape: existing systems/tools and their shortcomings

+## Initial concept and value proposition

+## Milestones & roles (who owns what)